HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 In a lot of websites, the code for JavaScript libraries and CSS libraries are loaded from external CDNs.
 This can have certain security implications if the CDN is compromised, or an attacker finds some other way to replace the frequently used libraries.
 Subresource integrity (SRI) helps in avoiding such consequences, though it introduces other risks in that the website may not function without that resource.
 Self-hosting instead of loading from a third party is usually a safer option where possible.

-**66.22%**
+{{ figure_markup(

-_Usage of SHA384 hash function for SRI in mobile_
+  caption="Usage of SHA384 hash function for SRI in mobile.", content="66.22%", classes="big-number",
+  sheets_gid="1707924242"
+)
+}}

-Web developers can add `integrity` attribute to `&lt;script>` and `&lt;link>` tags which are used to include JavaScripts and CSS codes to the website.
+Web developers can add `integrity` attribute to `<script>` and `<link>` tags which are used to include JavaScripts and CSS codes to the website.
 The integrity attribute consists of a hash of the expected content of the resource.
 The browser can then compare the hash of the fetched content and hash mentioned in the `integrity` attribute to check its validity and only render the resource if they match.

 ```html